 What are the specific qualifications for installing Energy Star® windows?

 Windows must be Energy Star® certified for our area of Texas or you can purchase windows that are certified for all 50 states.
 Windows will have stickers or paperwork that depict a map to signify which areas the windows are certified for (see examples below).
 Only areas that are controlled by electric heat and air conditioning will qualify (porches and non-air conditioning spaces do not qualify).
+Window incentive payments require the entire window unit to be replaced, not just the glass in a window.

 What are the specific qualifications for installing solar screens?